ObserveRTC/schemas/npm-lib/README.md

 peerConnectionId | The unique identifier of the peer connection sampleTimestamp | The timestamp of the sample the event related to sampleSeq | The sequence number of the sample the event may related to type | The type of the meta data.
-Possible values are: CERTIFICATE, CODEC, ICE_LOCAL_CANDIDATE, ICE_REMOTE_CANDIDATE, ICE_SERVER, MEDIA_CONSTRAINT, MEDIA_DEVICE, MEDIA_SOURCE, USER_MEDIA_ERROR, LOCAL_SDP payload | The payload for the metadata reported for the peeer connection
+Possible values are: OPERATION_SYSTEM, ENGINE, PLATFORM, BROWSER, CERTIFICATE, CODEC, ICE_LOCAL_CANDIDATE, ICE_REMOTE_CANDIDATE, ICE_SERVER, MEDIA_CONSTRAINT, MEDIA_DEVICE, MEDIA_SOURCE, USER_MEDIA_ERROR, LOCAL_SDP payload | The payload for the metadata reported for the peeer connection